heloise-viegas/Go-Crud-API/README.md

 GO API with all the CRUD operations

 Prerequisites
-get mux package i.e go get 	"github.com/gorilla/mux" This needs to be done inside the project folder.Also command will work only where go is installed .i.e you need to create the project onside go>src
+get mux package i.e go get 	"github.com/gorilla/mux".
+This needs to be done inside the project folder.Also command will work only where go is installed .i.e you need to create the project onside go>src

 STRUCTS
-- can hold different types of
+- can hold different data types
 - type structName struct {
  name type value
  }
-- * used for pointers and it refences a variable  , & used to get the value of that variable
+- '*' used for pointers and it refences a variable  , & used to get the value of that variable

 SPLICE
 - is an arry of dynamic size
 - var names[] type
-  operations:
-- ADD : names=append(names,new_var)
+- names=append(names,new_var)//ADD
-- DELETE : names=append(names[:index],names[index+1:]...) deletes values at names[index] and keeps the rest i.e names[index+1]
+- names=append(names[:index],names[index+1:]...) //DELETE deletes values at names[index] and keeps the rest i.e names[index+1]

 MUX HTTP
 - HandleFunc("route",function name).Methods("type of method ")